efourb/projects-data-scientist-practicum/README.md

 ### Project 14:
 Built a model that predicts the parameters of the technological process at a metallurgical plant.

-You can view Project 14 online here, or find it in the corresponding folder of the this repository.
+You can view Project 14 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P14%20Final%20Project/P14%20Final%20Project.ipynb), or find it in the [corresponding folder](/P14%20Final%20Project/) of this repository.